RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/disabling-services.md

 To turn off a service with the API, use the [PUT `/v1/cluster/services_configuration`]({{< relref "/rs/references/rest-api/requests/cluster/services_configuration#put-cluster-services_config" >}}) endpoint with the name of the service and the operating mode (enabled/disabled) in JSON format.

 For example:
-- To turn off the RS Admin Console, issue this PUT request:
+- To turn off the Redis Enterprise admin console, use this `PUT` request:

     ```sh
     PUT https://[host][:port]/v1/cluster/services_configuration